blockservice/echoin/docs/json-rpc.rst

 		}
 	}

-cmt_withdraw
+ec_withdraw
 ------------

-Used by a delegator to unbind staked CMTs from a validator.
+Used by a delegator to unbind staked ECs from a validator.

 **Parameters**

 	* ``from`` String - The address for the sending account.
-Uses the web3.cmt.defaultAccount property, if not specified.
+Uses the web3.ec.defaultAccount property, if not specified.
 	* ``nonce`` Number - (optional) The number of transactions made by the sender prior to this one.
 	* ``validatorAddress`` String - The address of validator to withdraw.
-	* ``amount`` String - Amount of CMTs in Wei to withdraw.
+	* ``amount`` String - Amount of ECs in Wei to withdraw.

 **Returns**